bitshares/bitshares-core/README.md

     sudo apt-get update
     sudo apt-get install autoconf cmake git libboost-all-dev libssl-dev

+If you can't have access to Ubuntu 16.04 you can work in a docker container with:

+    ./docker/builder/run.sh

+This container is for development, if you need production images, see [crazybits repository](https://github.com/crazybits/docker-compose-files/tree/master/bitshares).

 To build after all dependencies are installed:

     git clone https://github.com/bitshares/bitshares-core.git